From Specificity to Generality: Revisiting Generalizable Artifacts in Detecting Face Deepfakes: Method

 \subsubsection{Region-aware Contrastive Regularization}

-Given the network $\phi$ and the Feature Pyramid Network (FPN) $P$, we first define a set of triplets {$F$, $R$, $M$}, where $F$ and $R \in \mathbb{R}^{H*W*3}$ represents the pseudo-fake face and real face, and $M \in \mathbb{R}^{H*W} $ represents the corresponding mask in FIA-USA used to generate the fake face.
-We denote the feature maps of real and fake faces as $H_{R}=P(\phi(R))$, $H_{F}=P(\phi(F))$.
+Building upon the artifact-sensitive features selected by AFFS, we design Region-aware Contrastive Regularization (RCR) to explicitly model the divergence between forged and authentic regions through multi-granularity contrastive learning.
+Given the Feature Pyramid Network (FPN) $P$, we denote the feature maps of real and fake faces as $H_{R}=P(\phi(R))$, $H_{F}=P(\phi(F))$.
 For $H_{R}$, the areas inside and outside $M$ are real, while for $H_{F}$, the areas inside $M$ are manipulated and the areas outside $M$ are real.
 We define the region within $M$ as $H_{R}^{in}$, $H_{F}^{in}$ and the region outside $M$ as $H_{R}^{out}$, $H_{F}^{out}$.
+RCR operates on the refined feature pyramid from AFFS, implementing multi-granularity contrast through:

-It is noteworthy that, aligning with LAA-Net~\cite{nguyen2024laa}, we acknowledge that pixels on the blend boundary are influenced by both false pixels within $M$ and real pixels outside $M$, hence we discard pixel features on the blend boundary.\\ \textbf{Patch-level Contrastive Regularization.} For real faces, the features $f$ of $H_{R}^{in} $ and $H_{R}^{out}$ are consistent, thus we aim to minimize the distance between them.
+\textbf{Patch-level Contrastive Regularization.} For real faces, the features $f$ of $H_{R}^{in} $ and $H_{R}^{out}$ are consistent, thus we aim to minimize the distance between them.
 Conversely, for fake faces, the features $f$ of $H_{F}^{in}$ and $H_{F}^{out}$ are distinct, thus we aim to maximize the distance between them.
 Therefore, the loss function of \textbf{Patch-level Contrastive Regularization (PCR)} can be formulated as:

-where $\delta(\cdot)$ is the normalized cosine similarity between two features, as:
+where $f^{i}$ represents a pixel feature, $\tau$ is a temperature parameter and $\delta(\cdot)$ is the normalized cosine similarity between two features, as:

-where $f^{i}$ represents a pixel feature. $\tau$ is a temperature parameter.\\ \textbf{Image-level Contrastive Regularization.} Since both the region of real face and fake face outside $M$ are real, we aim to minimize the distance between them and maximize the distance between the fake face and the real face in the area inside $M$.
+\textbf{Image-level Contrastive Regularization.} Since both the region of real face and fake face outside $M$ are real, we aim to minimize the distance between them and maximize the distance between the fake face and the real face in the area inside $M$.
 Therefore, the loss function for \textbf{Image-level Contrastive Regularization (ICR)} can be formulated as:

 \textbf{Overall Loss.} The network is optimized using the following loss:

 where $\mathcal{L}_{BCE}$ denotes the cross-entropy classification loss. $\mathcal{L}_{BCE},$ $\mathcal{L}_{1}$ and $\mathcal{L}_{2}$ are weighted by the hyperparameters $\lambda_{1}$ ,$\lambda_{2}$ and $\lambda_{3}$, respectively.